 All applicants should use the Washington State Wetland Rating System or equivalent and submit the rating forms and accompanying maps/drawings for all wetlands.
-Rating methods for both western and eastern WA are available at http://www.ecy.wa.gov/programs/sea/wetlands/ratingsystems/index.html).
-Ecology's Focus Sheet Using the Wetland Rating System in Compensatory Mitigation (Ecology Publication 08-06-009, found at http://www.ecy.wa.gov/biblio/0806009.html) provides a method for using the rating system to compare wetland functions under existing conditions with those after impacts or mitigation.
+Rating methods for both western and eastern WA are available on Ecology's Wetland rating systems webpage.12

 Applicants may use other wetland function assessments, at their discretion, but they do not substitute for the rating system.

-For freshwater wetland impacts proposed to be mitigated using ILF credits, Ecology recommends that applicants calculate "debits" of impact using the method Calculating Credits and Debits for Compensatory Mitigation in Wetlands, available online at http://www.ecy.wa.gov/mitigation/creditdebit-comments.html.
+For freshwater wetland impacts proposed to be mitigated using ILF credits, Ecology recommends that applicants calculate "debits" of impact using the method Calculating Credits and Debits for Compensatory Mitigation in Wetlands (Credit/Debit Method), available online on Ecology's Credits and debits for wetland mitigation webpage.13

 It is essential that an applicant use the method described in the ILF Instrument to determine debits and credits, but debits and credits for some types of impacts (e.g., impacts to streams) will be determined on a case-by-case basis.
+Generally, ILF Instruments require the use of the Credit/Debit Method to calculate "debits" for impacts to freshwater wetlands.
+Include the "Debit Worksheet", "Scoring Forms", and required maps as an Appendix to the ILF Use Plan.